vickysakthi/week_3/README.md

-1#Graphics Animation Of The Random Walk t
+# Graphics Animation Of The Random Walk
+t